-Table 2-1 is a high-level procedure showing the main tasks for building and debugging applications with the RVDS tools, and where to find the information.
+Table 2-1 on page 2-3 is a high-level procedure showing the main tasks for building and debugging applications with the RVDS tools, and where to find the information.

-The tasks referred to in the referenced documentation are not necessarily described in the order presented in Table 2-1.
+The tasks referred to in the referenced documentation are not necessarily described in the order presented in Table 2-1 on page 2-3.
 If you are using the RealView tools for the first time, it is suggested that you work through the tasks in the order described in the referenced documents.
-The sequence presented in Table 2-1 reflects the order in which the tasks might usually be performed.
+The sequence presented in Table 2-1 on page 2-3 reflects the order in which the tasks might usually be performed.